iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subdifferentials Subgradient Computations.md

 **Proofs**:

-**#TODO WRITE THE PROOF USING THE REFERENCES**
+**#UNFINISHED**

 **Remarks**:

 This is a weak result, and such $\langle g, z\rangle$ is not part of the subdifferential.

-Strong duality holding in these more general settings is equivalent to validity of a sum and
-chain rules for subdifferentials. [^1]
+Strong duality holding in these more general settings is equivalent to the validity of a sum and  chain rules for subdifferentials. [^1]

-[^1]: Commented by Dimitry on his course notes AMATH 516, 2021 FALL, pg: 97
+[^1]: Commented by Dimitri on his course notes AMATH 516, 2021 FALL, pg: 97. see in [[../References/Math 516 Convex Analysis 2 - Dmitriy Drusvyatskiy.pdf]].

 **Source**: